Lina-Liuna/core-python/README.md

 # core-python
-Python Tutorial.key & Python Tutorial.pdf is not for presentatioon(there is no graphs and it's not pretty enough, but real useful notes), it's only a note summary. python3 this
+1. Python Tutorial.key & Python Tutorial.pdf is not for presentatioon(there is no graphs and it's not pretty enough, but real useful notes), it's only a note summary.

-The Zen of Python, by Tim Peters
+python3 this: The Zen of Python, by Tim Peters

 Beautiful is better than ugly.
 Explicit is better than implicit.